 See the subheading "Nominating/Corporate Governance Committee" below for a discussion of recent actions.

 Clawback Policy

-The Board has adopted a "clawback" policy providing for the recovery of incentive compensation in certain circumstances.
-Under the clawback policy, if Glacier is required to prepare an accounting restatement due to the material noncompliance of the Company with any financial reporting requirement under applicable securities laws, the Company will recover compensation from any current or former executive officer who received cash or equity based incentive compensation during the three-year period preceding the date of the restatement, based on the erroneous data, in excess of what would have been paid to the executive under the accounting restatement.
+The Board has adopted a "clawback" policy providing for the recovery of incentive compensation in specified circumstances.
+Under the clawback policy, if Glacier is required to prepare an accounting restatement due to the material noncompliance of the Company with any financial reporting requirement under applicable securities laws, including any required accounting restatement to correct a material error in previously issued financial statements, or that would result in a material misstatement if the error were corrected in the current period or left uncorrected in the current period, the Company will seek to recover compensation from any current or former executive officer who received incentive compensation based wholly or in part upon the attainment of a financial reporting measure during the three-year period preceding the date of the restatement, in excess of what would have been paid to the executive under the accounting restatement.